 Keeps hair out of the pool

 Few things are worse than when you’re swimming in the pool and your fingers catch on a ball of someone else’s hair.
-I’ve even had strands of hair in my mouth before which is always a pleasant surprise (just kidding, it’s disgusting).
+I’ve even had strands of hair in my mouth before which is always a fun surprise (just kidding, it’s disgusting).

 Your hair sheds naturally all the time.
 The difference is, when you’re wearing a swim cap, all of your hair will be contained in the swim cap until you take it off.
 People sometimes blame the swim cap for “tearing out” their hair, when in reality it’s just catching all of the hair that would’ve ended up in the pool’s filters.